gertst/node-red-contrib-velbus/README.md

 # node-red-contrib-velbus

+### EDIT 22 May 2020:

+**Pull requests with fixes are very welcome, as I probably will not work that frequently anymore on this module: I'm moving out of our "Velbus home" and will move to a "Loxone home" in the near future.**

+#

 This is a custom Node Red plugin to connect the Velleman Velbus home automation system to Node Red.
 Node-red typically runs on a Raspberry Pi to manage home automation gear.
 It runs non stop and (almost) flawless on my PI since Jan 19, 2019.